 - the purpose for which the educator is seeking the funds;

 - how she/he/they will accomplish that purpose;

 - the benefits for the students;

 - the benefits for the educator(s);

-- the benefits for the Monomoy Regional School District, i.e. how the educator(s) would be willing to share their learning with other educators and/or with Chatham and Harwich residents generally through publications, lectures, etc;
+- the benefits for the Monomoy Regional School District or Cape Cod Tech, i.e. how the educator(s) would be willing to share their learning with other educators and/or with Chatham and Harwich residents generally through social media, local TV, publications or lectures.

 - a line item budget showing sources and uses of funds, including personal funds and whether other funds have been committed, applied for, or will be applied for to support the project.
 All expenses including travel and per diem should be included.

 - The application form (pdf) must be signed by the principal and the superintendent.